FAQ on Studying Abroad with Erasmus

 - students with chronic illnesses,

 can submit a long request (individual request) to have all additional costs (e.g., for an accompanying assistant, care, etc.) covered.
 In this request, only those additional costs should be included that public assistance demonstrably does not cover.
 Within the scope of this request, you can apply for up to € 15,000 per semester.
 To do so, check the box on the application form for special funding (long request).
-To submit the request, contact the Erasmus University Coordinator(erasmus.coordination"AT"uni-hamburg.de) in the Department of International Affairs directly.
+To submit the request, contact the institutional Erasmus coordinator(erasmus.coordination"AT"uni-hamburg.de) in the Department of International Affairs directly.
 The request must be submitted to the national DAAD agency at the latest 2 months before you leave.

 Contact us in good time so that we can best advise you!